rafabene/hyperfleet-api-spec/README.md

 - `@typespec/openapi3` - OpenAPI 3.0 emitter

-## Deloping with the Visual Studio Typespec extension
+## Developing with the Visual Studio Typespec extension

 The repository works with different contracts (core and GCP) but a single Typespec `main.tsp`.
 This is accomplished by maintaining an `aliases.tsp` file that holds the "active" concrete types to use (core or GCP).